statsmodels/statsmodels/docs/source/install.rst

 * `Cython <https://cython.org/>`__ >= 0.29 is required to build the code from
   github but not from a source distribution.

-Given the long release cycle, Statsmodels follows a loose time-based policy for
+Given the long release cycle, statsmodels follows a loose time-based policy for
 dependencies: minimal dependencies are lagged about one and a half to two years.
 Our next planned update of minimum versions is expected in the first half of 2020.